Assignment and Non-assignment of Benefits

 An assignment agreement is between a supplier of services and a Medicare beneficiary.
 The option of accepting assignment belongs solely to the supplier.

 Once entered into, the assignment agreement may not be rescinded by non-participating suppliers unless done so by mutual written agreement of the supplier and beneficiary.
-This agreement must be communicated to the MACs before the MACs has made, and sent notice of, the claim determination.
+This agreement must be communicated to the MACs before the MACs have made, and sent notice of, the claim determination.
 Participating suppliers may not rescind the assignment agreement during the period of their participation contract.

-Example of Assigned Claim
+• Example of Assigned Claim

-Submitted fee = $25.00
+• Submitted fee = $25.00

-Approved charge (paid at 80% assuming that the $183.00 deductible has been met) = $20.00
+Approved charge (paid at 80% assuming that the yearly deductible has been met) = $20.00

-Allowable charge reduction which cannot be collected from any source (submitted fee minus approved charge) = $5.00
+Allowable charge reduction which cannot be collected from any source (submitted fee minus approved charge) = $5.00 (to be adjusted off account by supplier)

 Payment (80% of the approved charge) = $16.00